The Shure 330 Unitron/Uni-Ron unidirectional ribbon microphone

 Shure Model 330 with Shure Model S33B Desk Stand.

-General The Model 330 UNI-RON® is a compact and rugged unidirectional ribbon microphone combining wide range response and a supercardioid directional pattern.
-The microphone has been acoustically designed to suppress rear sound and provide a wide front pickup pattern.
+General The Model 330 UNI-RON® is a compact and rugged unidirectional ribbon mic combining wide range response and a supercardioid directional pattern.
+The mic has been acoustically designed to suppress rear sound and provide a wide front pickup pattern.
 This polar pattern is somewhat more directional than the conventional cardioid, providing excellent control of unwanted surrounding noise and reverberation.
-The performance characteristics are ideal for studio use in broadcasting and recording and for critical sound reinforcement applications.
+Performance characteristics are ideal for studio use in broadcasting, recording, and for critical sound reinforcement applications.

 Figure 1—Frequency Response (30 to 15,000 Hz)